-While America celebrated one of man’s crowning achievements as astronaut Neil Armstrong walked on the moon on July 20, 1969 and the most famous music festival of modern times occurred at Woodstock, New York in August, a much smaller step occurred later that summer in East Cobb County, Georgia.
-Entrepreneurs and educators Kay and Dave Clark opened Wood Acres Country Day School on the corner of Johnson Ferry and Roswell Roads as a first of its kind preschool.
-The converted house was nestled under a great oak tree and welcomed children to a unique formal learning environment specifically designed for two, three and four year olds.
+America celebrated one of man’s crowning achievements as astronaut Neil Armstrong walked on the moon on July 20, 1969 and the most famous music festival of modern times occurred at Woodstock, New York.
+In August 1969, a much smaller step occurred in East Cobb County, Georgia.
+Entrepreneurs and educators Kay and Dave Clark opened Wood Acres Country Day School on the corner of Johnson Ferry and Roswell Roads.
+The school was a first of its kind preschool.
+The converted house was nestled under a great oak tree and welcomed children to a unique formal learning environment specifically designed for two, three and four year old children.

 As the popularity and reputation of Wood Acres grew, so did its need for more space for program expansion.
-Alas, the cozy, woodsy country feel of that location was slowly changing over the next decade with the advent of wider roadways, retail stores and shopping centers, churches, and neighborhoods.
-The Clarks wisely found forested acreage further down Johnson Ferry Road and moved the growing Wood Acres to its present location in the early fall of 1981.
+The Clarks found forested acreage further down Johnson Ferry Road and moved the growing Wood Acres School to its present location in the early fall of 1981.

-As The Wood Acres School approaches the monumental milestone celebrating 50 years of outstanding teaching, learning and caring in 2019, her success is still measured in small steps as we revel in seeing each child experience the joys and challenges of learning in a school for all seasons and all the right reasons.
+The Wood Acres School celebrated 50 years of outstanding teaching, learning and caring in 2019.
+Success is still measured in small steps as we revel in seeing each child experience the joys and challenges of learning.